-Under Section 40(2) of the FOIA, personal data is exempt from release if disclosure would breach one of the data protection principles set out in Article 5 of the GDPR.
+Under section 40(2) and (3A) of the FOIA, personal data is exempt from release if disclosure would breach one of the data protection principles set out in Article 5 of the UK General Data Protection Regulation (UK GDPR).
 We consider the principle being most relevant in this instance as being the first.
-This states that personal data must be:

-"processed lawfully, fairly and in a transparent manner in relation to the data subject"
+This states that personal data must be: "processed lawfully, fairly and in a transparent manner in relation to the data subject"

-The lawful basis that is most relevant in relation to a request for information under the FOIA is Article 6(1)(f).
+In order to be lawfully processed there must be a legal basis under Article 6 of the UK GDPR to process personal information.
+The lawful basis that is most relevant in relation to a request for information under the FOIA is Article 6(1)(f) of the UK GDPR.
 This states: